-This course utilizes a highly interactive format to teach students the tools of social media, how to understand and establish their online profile and ways to connect with others to market themselves and a business.
+This course utilizes a highly interactive format to teach students the tools of social media, how to understand and establish their online profile, and ways to connect with others to market themselves and a business.
 Learning to effectively use the right tools can help students achieve marketing objectives and better navigate the vast array of marketing methods for managing an online profile and presence.
-Successfully completing this course will require learning and using podcasts, chats, forums, wikis, comment areas, twitter, picasa productively and participating as a member of the online community.
+Students will be required learn and use podcasts, chats, forums, wikis, comment areas, twitter, and picasa productively.
+They will also be expected to participate as a member of the online community.

 This course gives students a chance to hone their skills in critical, interpretive and opinion writing for newspapers and other media.
 Students will be assigned to write in several forms, including editorials, reviews, columns, and letters.
 In addition to developing skill in persuasive writing, this class is intended to further hone students' ability to think critically and logically.

-In this course, students will be introduced to the skills needed to project a consistent brand associated with their station, its programs and its unique identity.
-They will learn to create marketing materials that will retain a consistent brand across multiple delivery platforms and the skills necessary to track results as well as listener perception.
-Students will also learn to create and advance successful radio promotions, both in station and at remote broadcasts in the community.
+In this course, students will be introduced to the skills needed to project a consistent brand associated with a radio station, its programs, and its personalities.
+Students will understand and evaluate the art of promotion as it relates to self, the station, the community, non-profits, artists, and others.
+Students will learn to create marketing materials designed to retain consistency of a brand across multiple delivery platforms along with the skills necessary to track results and discern listener perception.
+Course expectations will include creating and executing successful radio promotions at the station and at community broadcast locations.

 In this course, sports journalism students are given extensive opportunities to develop their skills in shooting video for sports, including B-roll and interview material.
 Students develop skills in editing sports video, writing scripts, and doing sports reporting.
 By the end of this course, students will have the ability to do quality play-by-play work, and be able to shoot, edit, write and produce a five- to seven-minute sportscast.